 - Copy of the PUC

-- Copy of insurance policy
+- Copy of car insurance policy

 - RTO copy of No Objection Certificate

-Now get these documents verified from the verification officer at the RTO.
-The details of these will be entered in the RTO computer system.
+Now get these documents verified by the verification officer at the RTO.
+The details of these will be entered into the RTO computer system.
 You will have to pay a small fee at the payment counter for the application.
 You will be assigned a date on which you have to make the next visit.
 The time taken is to completely verify all the attached documents and get these approved by the concerned officer.

 Step 4: Process to Receive the RC Smart Card

-You need to visit the RTO once more on the specified date, and meet the same officer who had verified the documents.
+You need to visit the RTO once more on the specified date and meet the same officer who had verified the documents.
 Now the officer will give you the ‘Acceptance Form’ that contains details mentioned on the RC.
 In case any corrections are required in the details, you must get it done.
 The changes (if any) will be reflected in the specific form.